Benoit-LdL/Robotis_Mini_Python/A.Robotis_Mini/README.md

 | :-: | :-: |
 | _OLD | Folder containing old code.
 I keep it in case of. |
 | blink | Folder containing a blink sketch for the OpenCM9.04.
 This is necessary to prevent the microcontroller to sleep after ~40 seconds. |
-| mqtt.py | script in which I develop the code for communicating with the host pc over MQTT.
+| mqtt.py | Script in which I develop the code for communicating with the host pc over MQTT.
 | control.py | Script in which I develop code to control the XL320 servos using the Dynamixel SDK.